-Burn Permit Online Form: Burn Permit Online Form
+Burn Permit Online Form: CLICK HERE

-Please Note: The current advice from the State of Washington is to postpone or cancel your burn if possible.
+The current advice from the State of Washington is to postpone or cancel your burn if possible.
 “During the COVID-19 crisis, local fire departments and first responders are doing everything they can to protect their own health so that they are ready to protect others.
 Many people in Washington communities are also extremely concerned about their respiratory health.
 So before starting an outdoor burn of any type, please consider the potential impacts on your neighbors and on local emergency responders and postpone or cancel your burn if possible.” (https://ecology.wa.gov/Air-Climate/Air-quality/Smoke-fire/Outdoor-residential-burning)

-Natural Vegetation Burning Information
+Natural Vegetation Burning Resources

-Please visit the following links to stay up-to-date on current Burn Bans imposed by Puget Sound Clean Air or the King County Fire Marshal, since the weather may have an impact on burn bans.
+Please visit the following links to stay up-to-date on current Burn Bans imposed by Puget Sound Clean Air and/or the King County Fire Marshal, since the weather may have an impact on burn bans.

-Mountain View Fire and Rescue Permit Information
+Mountain View Permit Information

-Permits are valid for the burning of Natural Vegetation only, with a maximum burn area of 4' x 4' x 3', and subject to the rules and regulations of Washington State, Puget Sound Clean Air, King County and Mountain View Fire and Rescue.
+Permits are valid for the burning of natural vegetation only, with a maximum burn area of 4' x 4' x 3', and subject to the rules and regulations of Washington State, Puget Sound Clean Air, King County and Mountain View Fire and Rescue.
 Failure to comply with these rules and regulations may result in the forfeiture of a permit and/or financial penalties.

 This permit is valid for the address submitted for & printed on the Natural Vegetation Burning Permit only and is non-transferable (natural vegetation cannot be moved from one parcel to another for burning).
 This permit must be available for inspection by Fire Department Personnel while the permittee is burning vegetation.